 Through Education, track down old friends and classmates, and connect with people you didn't know when you were at school.

 The school is the glue that makes connecting both easier and more effective.

-Do a search for the school's name in the Linkedin search bar, OR simply scroll down your Profile and you will find the Education section below the Experience section.
+Do a search for the school's name in the Linkedin search bar, OR scroll down your Profile to the Education section, located below the Experience section.
 Hopefully, you have completed this section with your schools, so you can simply click on the school's name to go to the school's LinkedIn pages.

 When you have identified people you want to contact, see the sample messages at the bottom of this article, and read 4 LinkedIn Icebreakers (with Sample Messages) for excellent and useful tips on how to proceed.

 Education is set up for colleges and universities attended and degrees earned.

 However, in fact, you don't need to have attended the school to use this section of LinkedIn.
 So you could use it to find out more about a school before you attend.

 This is a high-ROI tool that can help open doors for any former student (even if you didn't graduate).

 LinkedIn analyzes and shows you those who are your first, second, and third level LinkedIn connections, so the size of your LinkedIn network impacts who you see in Education, another reason to grow your LinkedIn network.